emgong/double-takes/app/posts/2017-01-17-how-and-why-to-use-git-lfs.md

 While data-driven game engines are a convenient example, many applications have a similar relationship:

-- A parser for a binary file format and a set of binary test fixtures verifying the parser's behaviour.
+- A parser for a binary file format and a set of binary test fixtures verifying the parser's behavior.
 - A static web site that wants to include images and fonts alongside markup, all [deployable via git push][git-push-deploy].
 - A repository for a company's style guide, with source files (such as the `.sketch` files, naturally) versioned alongside the resulting style guide.